Welcome Center: A Hub of Activity

 Since its opening in 1956, Morgan Hall has been a hub of activity for students, parents, faculty, staff, administrators and visitors.
 Washburn University students have entered Morgan Hall for decades to enroll, apply for scholarships, pay tuition, obtain health services and take English, math and other core classes.

-The modernized facility will include a spacious Hearth Room and a covered outdoor plaza, as well as spaces designed for individual and group study.
+The modernized facility, which will have its ribbon-cutting ceremony during Grand Homecoming weekend in October 2015, will include a spacious Hearth Room and a covered outdoor plaza, as well as spaces designed for individual and group study.

 “Spaces play an essential role in facilitating learning, lifelong friendships and decisions that influence personal and professional development,” said JuliAnn Mazachek, president of the Washburn University Foundation.
 “We hope alumni and friends of Washburn University will join us in this initiative to renovate Morgan Hall in a way that complements our campus and showcases our legacy of inclusion and excellence.”